Hyphaed/greenboost/README.md

 - **Cluster operators:** you have a few workstations with idle VRAM.
   GB-Cluster turns them into "feeders" so one host can borrow VRAM and compute from them over TCP.

-If your workload is small enough to fit entirely in VRAM, GreenBoost adds no benefit - and adds no overhead either, since the shim only intercepts the allocations that overflow.

 ---